Night sky: Other objects

-On clear dark nights in unpolluted areas, when the moon is thin or below the horizon, the Milky Way, a band of what looks like white dust, can be seen.
+On clear dark nights in unpolluted areas, when the Moon appears thin or below the horizon, the Milky Way, a band of what looks like white dust, can be seen.

 The Magellanic Clouds of the southern sky are easily mistaken to be Earth-based clouds (hence the name) but are in fact collections of stars found outside the Milky Way known as dwarf galaxies.

-Zodiacal light is a glow that appears near the points where the sun rises and sets, and is caused by sunlight interacting with interplanetary dust.
+Zodiacal light is a glow that appears near the points where the Sun rises and sets, and is caused by sunlight interacting with interplanetary dust.

 Gegenschein is a faint bright spot in the night sky centered at the antisolar point, caused by the backscatter of sunlight by interplanetary dust.

-Shortly after sunset and before sunrise, artificial satellites often look like starssimilar in brightness and sizebut move relatively quickly.
+Shortly after sunset and before sunrise, artificial satellites often look like stars – similar in brightness and size – but move relatively quickly.
 Those that fly in low Earth orbit cross the sky in a couple of minutes.
 Some satellites, including space debris, appear to blink or have a periodic fluctuation in brightness because they are rotating.
 Satellite flares can appear brighter than Venus, with notable examples including the International Space Station (ISS) and Iridium Satellites.

-Meteors (commonly known as shooting stars) streak across the sky very infrequently.
+Meteors streak across the sky infrequently.
 During a meteor shower, they may average one a minute at irregular intervals, but otherwise their appearance is a random surprise.
 The occasional meteor will make a bright, fleeting streak across the sky, and they can be very bright in comparison to the night sky.

 Aircraft are also visible at night, distinguishable at a distance from other objects because their navigation lights blink.